From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 › Library Navigation: Quick Navigation · Operator Cases

 Chiara hit $68K/month with a clear path forward.
-Three clients lined up for expansion.
-The team is asking for raises.
-Infrastructure is ready for more volume.
-Everything pointed to pushing hard for $120K immediately.
+Three clients were lined up for expansion, the team was asking for raises, and the infrastructure was ready for more volume, so everything pointed to pushing hard for $120K immediately.

-She ran the numbers.
-At her current trajectory, $120K was 6 months away.
-Maybe sooner if she accelerated.
+She ran the numbers and saw that, at her current trajectory, $120K was about 6 months away, maybe sooner if she accelerated.

-But she’d read the predictive intelligence about what breaks at $95K.
-Cash flow chaos.
-Monthly swings of ±$15K-$25K.
-Payroll anxiety despite high revenue.
-The inability to invest when opportunities appear because you’re never sure if the money will actually be there.
+But she’d read the predictive intelligence about what breaks at $95K: cash flow chaos, monthly swings of ±$15K–$25K, payroll anxiety despite high revenue, and the inability to invest when opportunities appear because you’re never sure the money will be there.

-She looked at her current cash position: $24K in the bank.
+She looked at her cash position—$24K in the bank.
 One bad month and she’d be scrambling.

 Here’s how she executed a decision most operators never make.

 Most marketing agencies at $68K operate month to month.
-Revenue comes in, expenses go out, whatever’s left is profit.
-If there’s profit.
+Revenue comes in, expenses go out, and whatever’s left is profit—if there’s profit.

 Chiara’s situation before the reserve build: